JaviMerino/nur-packages/README.md

 ## Modules

-* ollama systemd service as a home-manager module.
+Use these modules like you would any other home-manager module from NUR.
+Set nur-no-pkgs as [the NUR README describes](https://github.com/nix-community/NUR?tab=readme-ov-file#using-modules-overlays-or-library-functions-in-nixos), then add the module to your home-manager imports.
+For example, for

-Use like you would any other home-manager module from NUR.
-Set nur-no-pkgs as [the NUR README describes](https://github.com/nix-community/NUR?tab=readme-ov-file#using-modules-overlays-or-library-functions-in-nixos), then add the module to your home-manager imports:
+ollama:

 ``` nix
   imports = [